-GLN has entered a commercial partnership with Advenue Ltd., a United Kingdom leader in data-driven advertising for in-application users.
+GLN entered into a commercial partnership with Advenue Ltd., a United Kingdom leader in data-driven advertising for in-application users.
 GLN's integration with London-based Advenue expands GLN's global reach by up to nine new regions and includes access to over 4,000 mobile publishers across Android and iOS platforms to deliver real-time, data-driven and targeted advertising to consumers.
 The Advenue exchange platform offers a highly efficient integration process, cognitive learning technology and verified telco subscriber data with international reach and scale.
-Advenue's carrier-grade platform delivers verified GDPR-compliant (General Data Protection Regulation) telco data in the bid stream from three geographic regions (expanding to nine in mid-2018).
-Age, gender and home location data obtained through mobile operator subscriber CRM (customer relationship management) allows advertisers to target verified audiences and validate the authenticity of the supply channels.